Ishita-verma20/CODETECH-TASK-2/README.md

    - Prepare a comprehensive report documenting the methodology, analysis, and findings.
    - Create presentations to effectively communicate results and insights to stakeholders.

-#### Conclusion:
-By leveraging LSTM networks for stock price prediction, this project aims to deliver accurate forecasts and valuable insights, aiding investors in making informed decisions.
-The use of historical data, combined with advanced time series modeling techniques, enhances the reliability of predictions and provides a strong foundation for financial analysis and strategy development.

 **ENVIROMENT AND TOOLS USED**<br>
 LANGUAGE: Python<br>
 LIBRARIES: Math, Pandas data reader, sci-kit, tensorflow, matplotlib.pyplot, numpy, keras.models, keras.layers<br>